What Every Client Needs to Know

 The Best Fit

 Long, fitted pants and closed-toed shoes are the most sophisticated and masculine looks for men.
 They draw attention away from his legs and feet and place it where you want it: on his handsome face.
-So, for your session, it’s best to leave the shorts, sandals and jeans at home, too, as well as any pants that are loose or baggy.
-Fitted dress pants or fitted colored pants work best on camera.
+So, for your session, it’s best to leave the jean or cargo shorts and sandals at home, too, as well as any pants that are loose or baggy.
+Fitted/tailored dress pants or fitted colored pants work best on camera.
 Solid shades of gray or navy are a strong compliment to most women’s outfits, whereas pinstripes or plaid patterns tend to distract the eye.
-I also recommend staying away from graphics and logos.
+I also recommend staying away from large graphics and logos.
+Small logos placed on the left or right area of the chest is acceptable since they are not as distracting.

 Mix It Up